cbmira01/Ollama-for-SQL-Server/Docs/SCRIPTS.md

 ## Script 20

-`Script20` sets up tables to demonstrate the new CLR functions.
-It may be conceivably extended with additional tables or more data if desired.
-This script will finally record the database schema in JSON format, available for consumption by LLM models that need to understand the database structure.
+`Script20` sets up sample data tables to demonstrate the new CLR functions.
+They may be conceivably extended with additional tables or more data if desired.

+This script additionally sets up a KeyValuePair table to hold complex prompts for the QueryFromPrompt feature, and to record the database schema in JSON format.
+This schema is available for consumption by LLM models that may need to understand the current database structure.

 `Script20` is normally run only once for initial installation.